All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 How is the 2026 protocol different from just taking Ozempic?

-GLP-1 medication alone produces weight loss, but the composition of that loss (how much is fat vs. muscle) and the durability of the results depend entirely on what else you are doing.
-The 2026 protocol addresses the lean mass problem through protein targets and resistance training, uses CGM data to optimize nutrition independently of medication, and includes peptide support for recovery and metabolic health.
+GLP-1 medication alone produces weight loss, but the composition of that loss (how much is fat vs. muscle) and the durability of the results depend entirely on what else you're doing.
+The 2026 protocol addresses the lean mass problem through protein targets and resistance training, uses CGM data to improve nutrition independently of medication, and includes peptide support for recovery and metabolic health.
 The medication is one layer in a multi-layer system.

-What if I do not qualify for GLP-1 medications?
+What if I don't qualify for GLP-1 medications?

 How long should I stay on this protocol?